appknox/careers/java-developer.md

 ## Requirements

-* Should have at-least 2 years experience with core java.
+* Should have at-least 3 years experience with core java.
 * Should have design patterns knowledge with java
 * Should have knowledge of multi threading with java
 * Must be good with data structures
+* The number of years may not matter if you show promising skills

 ## Nice to have (Optional)
 * Plugin development experience for Intellij IDE(s)